RYAN WYATT “Kitchen Sink” Vitae

 • Supervise creation of visualizations for the planetarium, stereoscopic theater, and exhibits

-• Supervise presenter team for planetarium, stereoscopic theater, and astronomical programming in various spaces around the Academy
+• Supervised presenter team for planetarium, stereoscopic theater, and astronomical programming in various venues around the Academy, 2008–2024

 • Act as a resource for digital planetarium technology and production